Keepsake

 • Ebook export costs $50 USD extraA digital copy of your own content is a paid add-on

-• International customers face USD pricing and slow shipping~3 week delivery outside the US, with additional shipping fees
+• International customers face USD pricing and slow shippingAround 3 weeks delivery outside the US, with additional shipping fees

-• Not suited for camera-shy storytellersVideo-only input means anyone uncomfortable on camera simply can't participate
+• Not suited for camera-shy storytellersVideo-only input means anyone uncomfortable on camera simply can't participate in recording

 • Investor-funded business modelVC-backed with obligations to shareholders, so decisions optimise for growth and returns, not necessarily what's best for customers

+Remento made the deliberate choice to go all-in on recording.
+It's a bold move that works brilliantly for natural storytellers but leaves out anyone who'd rather write.
 With Keepsake, you write at your own pace in a rich text editor.
 Edit, rewrite, and refine until it reads exactly the way you want.
 No camera, no pressure, no re-takes.

 Remento is a venture-capital-backed company.
 That's not inherently bad, but it means they have investors expecting returns, and the business needs to grow to satisfy those obligations.
 Decisions about pricing, feature restrictions, and content access aren't just about what's best for your family.
 They're shaped by what's best for the business and its shareholders.
+Remento vs a bootstrapped company like Keepsake comes down to whose interests are being served.

-Remento does offer both annual ($99/year) and monthly ($12.99/month) billing, which gives you some flexibility on how you pay.
+Remento offers both annual ($99/year) and monthly ($12.99/month) billing, which gives you some flexibility on how you pay.
 However, it isn't clear whether the monthly plan lets you cancel at any time or whether you're committing to a full year paid in monthly instalments.
 That distinction matters, and their pricing page doesn't spell it out.

 You can read the full breakdown of what customers are saying on our Remento customer reviews page.
 For a detailed cost comparison, see our Remento pricing breakdown.
+You can also check our StoryWorth reviews for a comparison of how StoryWorth handles content access.

 Remento's core workflow is video-based: the storyteller receives a prompt, records a video response, and AI transcribes it into a written story.
 This is genuinely innovative for families where writing is a barrier.
 You can make simple edits to the transcription, but there's no way to sit down and write a story from scratch.
 The AI transcription can also change names, switch perspective, or omit details.
+Remento allowed families to record stories that might otherwise have gone untold, and that matters.

 What works